-All MPH core and track courses need to be completed before the start of HEA650-Applied Learning Experience II.
+All MPH core and track courses need to be completed before the start of HEA650-ALE II.
 There are no exceptions made for this prerequisite.
-Students will need to complete an Applied Learning Experience II Application that will include a list of completed courses with the student's transcript and cumulative grade point average.
-This application will need to be reviewed and approved by the Applied Learning Experience Faculty Advisor.
+Students will complete an ALE II Application that will include a list of

-Applied Learning Experience I and II Time Commitments (Accelerated and Traditional Format Options)
+ALE I and II Time Commitments (Accelerated and Traditional Format Options)

-It is important to note that many students in the program have full time jobs and will need to complete a total of 300 hours for Applied Learning Experience I and II.
-Students who are employed may need to make arrangements for time off from work to complete their projects during the Applied Learning Experience I and II.
+It is important to note that many students in the program have full time jobs and will need to complete a total of 300 hours for ALE I and II.
+Students who are employed may need to make arrangements for time off from work to complete their Major Project and PPAs during the Applied Learning Experience I and II.
 Employed students will need to select the traditional ALE I and II format.

 Other students who are not employed (full time students, Graduate Assistants and MPH Fast Track students) have the option of completing ALE I and II in one semester in the accelerated format.
+In either format, the student and Agency Site Supervisor will need to be in agreement about the time needed to be spent onsite before the start of the ALE I. Arrangements for time at the site should be flexible.

-In either format, the student and Agency Site Supervisor will need to be in agreement about the time needed to be spent on site during the start of the Applied Learning Experience I. Arrangements for time at the site should be flexible.
-Students are expected to spend time at the agency to complete their projects and projects should focus on research problems and/or practitioner issues in public health.
+All students are expected to spend time at the agency to complete their Major Projects and PPAs.